Azure/docker-login/README.md

 ```
 Refer to the action metadata file for details about all the inputs: [action.yml](https://github.com/Azure/docker-login/blob/master/action.yml)

+When using the docker-login action, ensure your login-server matches the fully qualified path to your image.
+You should omit login-server if you are pushing to the default docker hub without a host prefix, for instance, `docker push repo/image`.
+You'll need to specify a login-server if you are using the fully qualified path: `docker push index.docker.io/repo/image`.

 ## Logging in to multiple registries
 To log in to multiple registries, simply run this action several times with different credentials; they will accumulate.